Tag: Indian

 Indian, main course, chicken

-• Add in the chicken.
-Marinate for at least 4 hours, preferably overnight.
+• Purée the marinade ingredients in a food processor or immersion blender.
+Add the marinade to the chicken.
+Marinate the chicken for at least 4 hours, preferably overnight.

 Indian, main course, chicken